-- Microsoft Excel files (.xlsx): An Excel file contains one or more sheets, each sheet containing tabular data.
-The sheet names and the fields of the data tables must comply with the conventions as specified in the data format section of the module(s) for which the data is presented. - Microsoft Access files (.mdb): An Access file contains one or more tables.
+- Microsoft Access files (.mdb): An Access file contains one or more tables.
 The table names and the fields of the data tables must comply with the conventions as specified in the data format section of the module(s) for which the data is presented. - Zip archives with CSV files (.zip): A CSV file (.csv) is a comma-separated values file containing data in tabular format.
 One or more CSV files are archived in a zipped file format (.zip) to facilitate the upload of collections of multiple CSV files.
 The names of the CSV files in the zip archive must follow the accepted table names of the module(s) for which the data is presented and the tables in the CSV files must follow the data format of that/those module(s).
 Note, that it is not allowed to upload single CSV files.

-1.3.2 Moving repositories and data sources
+1.2.2 Moving repositories and data sources

-The data repository browser (Figure 1.14) supports moving files (data sources) and folders (sub-repositories) via drag-and-drop functionality.
+The data repository browser (Figure 1.6) supports moving files (data sources) and folders (sub-repositories) via dragand-drop functionality.